HiDiHlabs/umi_alignment/README.md

 We require the sequencing is performed in paired end mode and must contain R1 (forward read) R2 (UMI) and R3 (reverse read) for each lane and run

+Currently the ability to provide support is limited.

 # Prerequisites